 L’Isle Joyeuse first appeared as a piece for solo piano inspired by a painting which depicts lovers leaving the island of the goddess of Love.
 Like Debussy’s famous Afternoon of a Faun, L’Isle Joyeuse is sensuous music based on classical legends and the art they inspired.

-With a full orchestra and custom-made painting robot, composer Alex Taylor and artist Simon Ingrahm will stage a collaborative performance exploring sound, image and movement.
+With a full orchestra and custom-made painting robot, composer Alex Taylor and artist Simon Ingram will stage a collaborative performance exploring sound, image and movement.
 The work is a real-time experiment in composition, choreography, musicianship and painting where a chain of events is enacted from movement to score to sound to movement to image.

 Light and graceful, Samuel Barber’s cello concerto is an understated work that invites the listener into a warm and gentle dialogue between orchestra and soloist.
 The transparently-scored orchestra responds to the cello with delightful snatches of melody.